kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 -----------------

 ### Q321
+An increased frequency of tumours caused by occupational carciogen exposure has been proven in the following groups, EXCEPT:

+	A. Transitional cell carcinoma bladder in dye workers
+	B. Scrotal carcinoma in chimney sweeps
+	C. Mesothelioma with asbestos exposure
+	D. Hepatocellular carcinoma with polyvinyl chloride exposure
+	E. Malignant melanoma with sunlight exposure
 #### Answer: X. ?
 - ?

 ### Q322
+Which of the following decreases insulin resistance:

+	A. Cortisol
+	B. Exercise
+	C. Obesity
+	D. Pregnancy
+	E. Growth hormonw (GH)
 #### Answer: X. ?
 - ?

 ### Q323
+With regard to the liver:

+	A. It is completely surrounded by peritoneum
+	B. The ligametum venosum is a remnant of the umbilical vein
+	C. It receives oxygen from the hepatic artery only
+	D. It is surrounded by Gerota's fascia
+	E. The right subhepatic space or hepatorenal pouch (of Rutherford-Morrision) is the most dependent part of the peritoneal cavity
 #### Answer: X. ?
 - ?

 ### Q324
+With regard to tubular function:

+	A. Fifty per cent of the filtered sodium is reabsorbed in the distal convoluted tubule
+	B. Most glucose is reabsorbed in the Loop of Henle
+	C. The ascending limb of the Loop of Henle is permeable to water
+	D. Drinking seawater is better than drinking nothing at all if lost at sea
+	E. The maximum concentrating ability of the human kidney is 1200mOsm/L
 #### Answer: X. ?
 - ?

 ### Q325
+For which one of the foloowing tumours is there an association with Epstein-Barr virus (infection):

+	A. Bronchial carcinoma
+	B. Cervical carcinoma
+	C. Burkitt’s lymphoma
+	D. Hepatocellular carcinoma
+	E. Kaposi’s sarcoma
 #### Answer: X. ?
 - ?

 ### Q326
+Which of the following is the most common thyroid neoplasm in the UK?

+	A. Medullary thyroid cancer
+	B. Lymphoma
+	C. Papillary thyroid cancer
+	D. Follicular cancer
+	E. Metastases
 #### Answer: X. ?
 - ?

 ### Q327
+With regard to portosystemic anastomoes:

+	A. They occur at sites at which arterial blood meets venous blood
+	B. They feature at the lower end of the oesophagus
+	C. They become highly significant in renal failure
+	D. They are most clinically significant at the lower end of the anal canal
+	E. They feature at the splenic hilum
 #### Answer: X. ?
 - ?

 ### Q328
+With regard to saliva:

+	A. Secretion is equivalent to 200 mL/day
+	B. Secretion from the parotid gland is mainly mucinous
+	C. It contains the trypsin enzyme
+	D. It is richer in potassium than any other gastrointestinal secretion
+	E. Secretion is a passive process
 #### Answer: X. ?
 - ?

 ### Q329
+With regard to oncogenes:

+	A. They behave in a dominant fashion
+	B. They encode proteins that negatively regulate growth
+	C. BRCA1 is an oncogene implicated in breast carcinoma
+	D. Transcription of oncogenes is dysregulated in normal cells
+	E. Oncogenes are present only in tumour cells
 #### Answer: X. ?
 - ?

 ### Q330
+The neurotransmitter released from the cerebellar Pukinke cells is:

+	A. Glutamate
+	B. GABA
+	C. Acetylcholine
+	D. Glycine
+	E. Serotonin
 #### Answer: X. ?
 - ?